microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-branchsite-updateforwardingprofiles.md

 ---
 title: "Update branch and forwardingProfile"
-description: "Attaches a forwarding profile to a specific branch, establishing the configuration for routing and forwarding network traffic"
+description: "Attaching a forwarding profile to a specific branch establishes the configuration for routing and forwarding network traffic."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access